 - World of Warcraft has Warlocks.
 Just to prove how much some warlocks like fire, there's the Hellfire spell.
 It not only does it do Area-of-Effect damage centered directly on you, but it also deals damage to you.
 Young warlocks generally kill themselves with it at least once.

-- A member of the Founders initiates a fire in a zeppelin Booker is currently on after a speech by Zachary Comstock; she could simply set the fire and run, but instead she lights herself and her surroundings on fire - and keeps standing up amid the inferno for as long as she can before collapsing - apparently for the sole reason of demonstrating the fanatical devotion of Zachary Comstock's followers and freaking the shit out of the main character, Booker.
+- During Bioshock Infinite a member of the Founders initiates a fire in a zeppelin Booker is currently on after a speech by Zachary Comstock; she could simply set the fire and run, but instead she lights herself and her surroundings on fire - and keeps standing up amid the inferno for as long as she can before collapsing - apparently for the sole reason of demonstrating the fanatical devotion of Comstock's followers and freaking the shit out of the main character.

 - Subverted on South Park by Chef, protesting the town flag:

 - Any poor sap who looks at Family Guy's Butt-Monkey Meg Griffin will do this.

 - Thich Quang Duc, a Vietnamese Buddhist monk, set himself alight to protest against the persecution of Buddhists by the South Vietnamese government of Ngô Đình Diệm, a devout Catholic who discriminated against anyone who wasn't (i.e. 90% of the country's population).
 A very famous photo was taken of the incident, winning the photographer and the journalist who wrote the accompanying article Pulitzer prizes.
 The photo has featured in a number of places, including the cover of a Rage Against the Machine album.
-Several other protesters followed his example (see The Other Wiki's list of political self-immolations).
+Several other protesters followed his example (see Wikipedia list of political self-immolations).
 The man remained perfectly calm and in a state of deep concentration while he effectively killed himself.
 When his remains were collected, it was found out that, though his body turned to ashes, his heart stayed intact, which Buddhists saw as a miracle and a symbol of compassion.
 As noted by William Colby, the CIA's Far East Division chief at the time, the act basically spelled the beginning of the end of The Vietnam War.

 - Norman Morrison set himself on fire in protest against American involvement in the Vietnam War, possibly motivated by Duc's suicide.

-- Jan Palach, a Czech student, who committed suicide by self-immolation in 1969 as a protest to Soviet occupation of Czechoslovakia, followed by Jan Zajíc and Even Plocek.
+- Jan Palach, a Czech student, who committed suicide by self-immolation in 1969 as a protest against the Soviet invasion of Czechoslovakia, followed by Jan Zajíc and Even Plocek.

-- The Arab Spring/The Jasmine Revolution—which lead to dictators falling in Tunisia, Egypt, and Libya as well as to massive protests and widespread attempts at reform across the Middle East and North Africa, and even to civil wars in some countries (in particular Libya and Syria)—all originally began with one Tunisian man lighting himself on fire in response to the police confiscating his fruit cart too many times.
+- The Arab Spring—which lead to dictators falling in Tunisia, Egypt, Libya, and Yemen, as well as to massive protests and widespread attempts at reform across the Arab World, and even to civil wars in Libya, Syria, and Yemen—all originally began with one Tunisian man, Mohamed Bouazizi lighting himself on fire in response to the police confiscating his fruit cart too many times.

 - The practice of Sati/Suttee in India was sometimes a voluntary act on the part of a sincerely heartbroken widow hoping to join her husband in death... though it was often more like forced immolation imposed by her in-laws, generally to snatch the poor woman's share of the inheritance.
 The act was documented to have been practiced up to the late 20th century and it took several governments to pass laws banning it outright.

-- Due to recent unrest in Tibet, many young monks and nuns are committing self-immolation to protest Chinese occupation.
+- Since Tibet was invaded by China, many young monks and nuns have been committing self-immolation to protest the occupation.
 Most of them have been under 35.

 - Was once widespread in Russia among the Old Believers.
 The Old Believers appeared as a result of the Great Schism of Russian Orthodox Church (The Russian Reformation).